- Chart

 Core Business Areas

-- Cable: Offers cable television, internet, and home phone services to residential and commercial customers.
+- Cable: Offers internet, television (cable and IPTV), and home phone services to residential and business customers.

 Leadership and Structure